Maryland Weather: Strong Winds, Severe Storms Possible On Monday

 The northern part of the Chesapeake Bay is under a gale warning, while the lower part of the bay and the mouth of the Potomac River are under a storm warning.

-Elsewhere, high wind warnings will take effect Monday for far western Maryland and the Eastern Shore.

-Isolated flooding is also possible; a coastal flood watch is in effect for the coasts of Baltimore, Baltimore County and Anne Arundel County.
+Isolated flooding is also possible; a coastal flood watch will take effect for the coasts of Baltimore, Baltimore County and Anne Arundel County Monday morning.
 Tides could reach 2.5 feet above normal.

 People who park their cars near the waterfront in Baltimore should move them to higher ground, the city’s Office of Emergency Management said Sunday evening.
 A parking garage at 501 South Eden Street will have free parking for area residents while the flooding risk lasts.